Warren E. Burger: Leadership

 Rather than dominating the Court, Burger sought to improve administration both within the Court and within the nation's legal system.
 Criticizing some advocates as unprepared, Burger created training venues for state and local government advocates.
 He also helped found the National Center for State Courts, which is now in Williamsburg, Virginia, as well as the Institute for Court Management, and National Institute of Corrections to provide professional training for judges, clerks, and prison guards.
 Burger also began a tradition of annually delivering a State of the Judiciary speech to the American Bar Association, many of whose members had been alienated by the Warren Court.
 However, some detractors thought his emphasis on the mechanics of the judicial system trivialized the office of chief justice.
 Despite his reputation for being imperious, he was well-liked by the law clerks and judicial fellows who worked with him.

 Burger drew internal controversy within the Supreme Court throughout his tenure, as was revealed in Woodward and Armstrong's The Brethren.
 Although Sen. Everett Dirksen noted Burger "looked, sounded, and acted like a chief justice," the reporters depicted Burger as an ineffective chief justice who was not seriously respected by his colleagues for his alleged pomposity and lack of legal acumen.
 Woodward and Armstrong's sources indicated that some of the other justices were annoyed by Burger's practice of switching his vote in conference or simply not announcing his vote so that he could control opinion assignments.
 "Burger repeatedly irked his colleagues by changing his vote to remain in the majority, and by rewarding his friends with choice assignments and punishing his foes with dreary ones."
 Burger would also try to influence the course of events in a case by circulating a pre-emptive opinion.
-Clerks mocked him for his perceived egotism and intense homophobia, and Justice Lewis Powell allegedly referred to him as "the great white doughnut", a attack on both his intellect and physical appearance.
+Clerks mocked him for his perceived egotism and intense homophobia, and Justice Lewis Powell allegedly referred to him as "the great white doughnut", an attack on both his intellect and physical appearance.